MieszkoN/Brick-Breaker/README.md

 # test-repo
-This is a game called Brick Breaker written in Java 8 using Swing library.
+This is a game called Brick Breaker written in Java 8 using Swing.